nestordemeure/friedrich/readme.md

 - `ArrayBase<f64, Ix1> -> f64` a single sample stored in a [ndarray](https://crates.io/crates/ndarray) array (using the `friedrich_ndarray` feature)
 - `ArrayBase<f64, Ix2> -> Array1<f64>` each row is a sample (using the `friedrich_ndarray` feature)

-A trait is provided to add your own pairs.
+The [Input trait](https://docs.rs/friedrich/latest/friedrich/trait.Input.html) is provided to add your own pairs.

 ## Why call it Friedrich ?